epfl-ada/ada-2020-project-milestone-p3-p3_data-nuage/Readme.md

 ## Abstract

-The analysis performed in this [work](https://cs.stanford.edu/people/jure/pubs/triads-chi10.pdf) enabled the authors to evaluate social psychological theories of balance and status in social networks.
+The analysis performed in this [work](https://cs.stanford.edu/people/jure/pubs/triads-chi10.pdf) enabled the authors to evaluate the social psychological theories of balance and status in social networks.
 This work allows us to better understanding and predicting the signs of relationships in social networks.
 To take this analysis one step further, we would like to observe how well these social theories hold up when the network context has changed.
 Moreover, we would also like to perceive the similarities and differences in analyzing the signs of relationships between entities created by people instead of the people themselves.
 For these two cases, we will be using a bitcoin dataset to provide a network in a financial setting (economic context) and a Reddit dataset that presents a graph of subreddits created by users.
 Our analysis would include observing and also presenting statistics about the number of balanced and unbalanced triads in the data and thereby interpreting the validity of balance and status theory and corroborate or contradicting the claims of the authors made in the original paper.

 ## Research Questions